-Inventory written down as a result of excess, obsolescence, unmarketability, or other reasons is charged to cost of sales, and totaled less than \$0.1 million during the three months ended March 31, 2021.
+Inventory written down as a result of excess, obsolescence, unmarketability, or other reasons is charged to cost of sales, and totaled less than \$0.1 million during the six months ended June 30, 2021.
+There were no inventory amounts written down and charged to cost of sales during the three months ended June 30, 2021 or during the three and six months ended June 30, 2020.